-The full, interactive NRHP database is unavailable through September 1, 2015.
+The full, interactive NRHP database is temporarily unavailable.

 For now, you can use this temporary listing from the database.
 Note: This is not a fully interactive version.
 It is a long page listing all properties, organized by county, with links to property details.

 If you need more information or assistance, please read on.

 The Minnesota National Register of Historic Places (NRHP) database is undergoing maintenance this summer to replace underlying outmoded technology.
 As a result, the fully searchable, interactive database is temporarily unavailable.
 We regret the inconvenience.

 If you need additional access to the material contained in the Minnesota NRHP database while it is down, please contact Thomas Cinadr, MNHS Heritage Preservation Office, 651-259-3453 or firstname.lastname@example.org for assistance.